 The Yukon Denali’s new 8L90 transmission has smaller steps between its gears making the engine more efficiently leverage the peak power bands.
 With a wide gearing, this allows the use of a lower rear axle ratio of 3.23:1, reducing both fuel consumption and engine speed while cruising on the highway.
 The improvement in fuel economy has not compromised in any way the capability and comfort expected from a Yukon.Read the entire article 2015 GMC Yukon Denali, Yukon XL Denali receive new 8-speed automatic transmission

-Regarding the price, Exige S and Exige S Roadster models will offer the automatic transmission for an extra 2,000 GBP in the UK and 2,185 euros in Europe, excluding local taxes.
+Regarding the price, the Lotus Exige S and Exige S Roadster models will be offered with the automatic transmission for an extra GBP2,000 in the United Kingdom and EUR2,185 in Europe, excluding local taxes.

 General Motors will make Hydra-Matic 8L90 – a new eight-speed automatic transmission – as standard on some 2015 Chevrolet Silverado, GMC Sierra and GMC Yukon Denali/Yukon XL Denali models powered by a 6.2-liter EcoTec3 V-8 engine.

 The new gearbox replaces the Hydra-Matic 6L80 six-speed automatic transmission in the trucks.
 Both gearboxes are produced at GM’s transmission plant in Toledo, Ohio.
 According to GM, of the new transmission will commence in the fourth quarter of this year, which means it would be a late introduction on 2015 models.